itayh1/ExploreKitPy/text.md

 files in DatasetsForMetaModel are the arrfs that we train upon and create from them the candidate features for training.

-we go for each dataset and we calculate its features: Dataset based, Value based and OperationAssignment based.
+we go for each dataset and calculate its features: Dataset based, Value based and OperationAssignment based.
 Dataset based: the meta-features for each candidate is the same for all rows in dataset.
 Value based:
 OperationAssignment based: